-Further information about how these strengthened Quality Standards have been developed can be found through the detailed consultation paper and summary version.
+Further information about how these strengthened Quality Standards have been developed can be found through the Department of Health and Aged Care's website.

 Please note the draft strengthened Quality Standards in this document are not yet in operation.
-The strengthened Quality Standards are being piloted from April 2023, with findings to inform any further changes prior to commencement.
-This draft is intended for test purposes only.
+This draft is intended for information only.